radius-project/blog/scripts/blog-prompt.md

 - Do NOT speculate about future features or capabilities
 - ONLY include code examples that are explicitly shown in the release notes
 - ONLY include links that are explicitly mentioned in the release notes or that you can verify exist in the Radius documentation
+- Verify the content thoroughly and ensure all details are accurate

 WRITING STYLE (from Radius style guide):
 - Conversational and friendly without being frivolous